continuouspipe/continuouspipe/FIRST_USAGE.md

 Click on the tide in the list (bellow the _pipelines_) to see more details:
 ![Successful tide](runtime/assets/first-usage/8-successful-tide.png)

-When your tide is finished, all you need is to click on the "Open app" app.
+When your tide is finished, all you need is to click on the "Open app" button.

 ## More...